BitonicNL/bl3p-api/docs/authenticated_api/http.md

 | <market>/money/trades/fetch | 100   |
 | all other calls             | 600   |

-The first column describes the call type and the second column represents the regarding amount of calls one can execute successfully per x minutes.
-If you exceed the maximum amount of calls the regarding client ip will get blocked for x minutes.
+The first column describes the call type and the second column represents the regarding amount of calls one can execute successfully per 5 minutes.